10 Most Popular Traditional Egyptian Food

 Fattah is one of the traditional Egyptian foods, and a Nubian meal is frequently served for religious occasions.

-Layers of fried bread and rice are layered on top of a tomato sauce simmered with garlic and vinegar, beef soup, and huge pieces of meat.
-It’s a fantastic dish, but it’s also incredibly fattening, so save it for special occasions.
+Fried bread and rice are layered on top of a tomato sauce simmered with garlic and vinegar, beef soup, and huge pieces of meat.

 5. Shawarma